User Guide (Latest)

 Yes, but we don’t actively test them, because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.

-There is no limit on the number of tasks per executor that you can run.
+There’s no limit on the number of tasks per executor that you can run.
 Generally we recommend 2 to 6 tasks per executor and 1 GPU per executor.
 The GPU typically benefits from having 2 tasks run in parallel on it at a time, assuming your GPU has enough memory to support that.
 Having 2 to 3 times as many tasks off of the GPU as on the GPU allows for I/O to be run in parallel with the processing.
 If you increase the tasks too high you can overload the I/O and starting the initial processing can suffer.
-But if you have a lot of processing that cannot be done on the GPU, like complex UDFs, the more tasks you have the more CPU processing you can throw at it.
+But if you have a lot of processing that can’t be done on the GPU, like complex UDFs, the more tasks you have the more CPU processing you can throw at it.

 The spark.rapids.sql.concurrentGpuTasks configuration setting is specific to the RAPIDS Accelerator and further limits the number of concurrent tasks th at are actively running code on the GPU or using GPU memory at any point in time.
-See the Number of Concurrent Tasks per GPU section of the tuning guide for more details.
+Refer to the Number of Concurrent Tasks per GPU section of the tuning guide for more details.

 The RAPIDS Accelerator only supports a single GPU per executor because that was a limitation of RAPIDS cudf, the foundation of the Accelerator.
-Basic support for working with multiple GPUs has only recently been added to RAPIDS cudf, and there are no plans for its individual operations to leverage multiple GPUs (e.g.: a single task’s join operation processed by multiple GPUs).
+Basic support for working with multiple GPUs has only recently been added to RAPIDS cudf, and there are no plans for its individual operations to leverage multiple GPUs (for example, a single task’s join operation processed by multiple GPUs).

 There are multiple reasons why this a problematic configuration: